DataQualityHub/resources-for-quality-analysis-external/index.md

 <br> Social Statistics: methodology support for social statistics.
 <br> Economic Statistics Methods: methodology support for economic statistics and business surveys.
 <br> Census and Population Statistics: methodology support for the transformation of population and migration statistics.
-<br> Statistical Infrastructure and Design
+<br> Statistical Infrastructure and Design: methodology support for the Integrated Data Service and for statistical infrastructure in ONS.
 <br> Health Methods and Analysis: methodology support for health-related analysis and surveys, as well as support for analysis.